Does landlord insurance cover tenant’s belongings?09-09-2021 | Landlord Insurance Advice

 Some landlord insurance policies come with contents insurance, and some don’t.

 Landlord contents insurance does what it says on the tin.
 It’s there to pay out to cover the cost of replacing or fixing items that belong to the landlord in a tenant-occupied property.
 It offers protection for things like furniture, appliances and furnishings.
-Landlord contents insurance only covers the possessions in the property that belong to the landlord, and tenant’s things will not be covered.
+Landlord contents insurance only covers the possessions in the property that belong to the landlord, and the tenant’s things will not be covered.

 The exact details of what you’re covered for will vary from insurer to insurer and policy to policy.
 However, there are many things covered as standard, and you can add on things you definitely know you need cover for.